Your library card

 Morisset Library, the Brian Dickson Law Library and the Health Sciences Library have study rooms that can be reserved online.

 The Morisset Library provides dedicated spaces for graduate students on the 6th floor, including study carrels, group study rooms, conference rooms and a reading room.
-A team of graduate student library assistants provides peer-to-peer research support on site.

 Study carrels are also available at the Brian Dickson Law Library and the Health Sciences Library.